The relationship between self-esteem and social anxiety

 Celebrate even the smallest achievement.
 The habit of being able to be able to pat yourself on the back can go a long way.
 It’s about progress for you, NOT comparing yourself to others.
 Each small step is a step forward, whether it is saying hi to a stranger or talking to the cashier.
 Write each one down so you can physically see the achievements and progress.

-Also see our page on https://socialanxietyalliance.org.uk/making-progress/ and our other topics within our A-Z of pages.
+Please also see our page on making progress .
+Also our other topics within our A-Z of pages.

 Conclusion